 For organizations that don't utilize an API management platform, the answer to this question is typically the engineering team.
 All documentation, support and development tasks run through engineering.
 In many cases, this allows the engineering team to lend their expertise to everything from load balancing to throttling.
 However this structure can also add a bottleneck to features that aren't directly related to the core of the API.
 This may cause things like analytics, billing and support to inadvertently take a back seat to feature development and infrastructure management.
 API management platforms help mitigate this by delegating responsibilities across areas of expertise.
 For example, while the engineering team can be responsible for things like security and documentation, other departments can gather analytics and provide support unimpeded.

 Now that you understand the benefits API management software brings to the table, you can weigh if implementing one is the right move for your business.
 As mentioned, these systems aren't for everyone, but the advantages they offer over a piecemeal approach can make a measurable difference in your organization's API projects.
 But before you go and invest in an API management platform, it's also important to understand the key features and services they provide.
-We'll take a look at these features in the third installment of this series.

 APIs are now for everyone, not just Silicon Valley giants